Thank you for your message. We will contact you shortly.

 - Employment in industries most- and least-negatively affected by the pandemic

-- Measures of coronavirus severity, such as mortality rate, number of unemployment claims and population at risk
+- Indicators of coronavirus severity, such as mortality rate, unemployment claims and population at risk

-- Exposure to fossil fuel industry employment and fossil fuel generation/production to account for related volatility
+- Exposure to fossil fuel industry employment and generation/production

-- The proportion of each city’s revenue from ‘elastic’ sources of income
+- Proportion of revenue from “elastic” sources of income

 - Proportion of the workforce employed by small businesses